 A respected forum of criticism and scholarship in literary and cultural studies since 1962, the recent incarnation of English Language Notes – ELN – is dedicated to pushing the edge of scholarship in literature and related fields in new directions.
 Broadening its reach geographically and transhistorically, ELN’s semi-annual issues provide a wide-ranging print and digital forum of topical clusters, roundtable debates, artistic collaborations, reviews, and traditional scholarly essays.

-Comparative and Critical Mysticisms 56.1, Winter 2018 Nan Goodman, Editor
+Comparative and Critical Mysticisms 56.1, April 2018 Nan Goodman, Editor

-Latinx Lives in Hemispheric Context 56.2, Spring/Summer 2018 Maria A. Windell and Jesse Alemán, Editors
+Latinx Lives in Hemispheric Context 56.2, October 2018 Maria A. Windell and Jesse Alemán, Editors